fabianmendozaospina/magic-link-login/README.md

 # Magic Link Login

-This is a simple but powerful example that will show you how to build web applications with Deno Fresh that allow users to sign up with a magic link provided by Supabase, as well as update your profile data, including your profile photo.
+This is a simple but powerful example that will show you how to build a web application with Deno Fresh that allows users to sign up and sign in with a magic link provided by Supabase, as well as update your profile data, including your profile photo.

 This repo will demonstrate how to: